Speak directly to our team

 No, it is not possible to earn no claims discount on this policy.

 Contents insurance for tenants is the same as any other contents policy.
-It provides cover for the tenants belongings, such as clothes, furniture, electrical items and other personal belongings.
+It provides cover for the tenants belongings, such as clothes, furniture, electrical items, and other personal belongings.
 Even people who rent furnished usually have some items of their own, however, they do not always need as high a sum insured as someone who furnishes a whole house.
-Policies that are specifically for Tenants Contents often offer a lower minimum sums insureds and premiums.
+Policies that are specifically for tenants contents often offer a lower minimum sums insured and premiums.
+To estimate the value of your belongings, try our contents calculator.

-Whilst it is not a legal requirement, it is wise to purchase contents insurance.
-This will then include Tenants Liability cover as detailed above and Occupiers Liability cover, which covers you against your legal liabilities to the public.
-This could include such things as if a dog escapes from the property and causes an accident – if it is found that you did not secure property sufficiently you could be found to be negligent.
+While it is not a legal requirement, it is wise to purchase contents insurance.
+This will include tenants liability cover as detailed above and occupiers liability cover, which covers you against your legal liabilities to the public.
+This could include if a dog escapes from the property and causes an accident – if it is found that you did not secure the property sufficiently you could be found to be negligent.
 A contents policy would also provide cover for alternative accommodation following a claim which renders the property uninhabitable, such as fire or flood.

 If your lease makes you responsible for the door then yes it would be covered.

-Cover for cars whether third party or fully comprehensive cover.
-Options to include additional products such as breakdown, motor legal expenses, enhanced courtesy car etc
+Cover for cars including third party or fully comprehensive cover.
+Option to include additional products such as breakdown, motor legal expenses, enhanced courtesy car etc.

-Cover for medical expenses, personal belongings, cancellation/curtailment, delayed/missed departure and other additional covers whilst on your travels.
+Cover for medical expenses, personal belongings, cancellation/curtailment, delayed/missed departure, and other additional covers while on your travels.